 As we inch closer to October, leaks and even official news about Google’s next phone — the Pixel 4 — continue to surface.
 The Google Pixel 3 and the Pixel 3a have established Google’s prowess with smartphone photography, so how will the Pixel 4 take it all a step further?

-How’s it shaping up?
 Well, we know what the back of the Pixel 4 will look like because Google posted a photo of it on Twitter.
-Here’s everything else we know about it so far:
+Here’s everything else we know about it so far.

-While details on specific screen designs remain uncertain, well-known leaker OnLeaks has shown us what we can expect in terms of screen sizes and body size.
+The report corroborates previous leaks we’ve seen.
+Well-known leaker OnLeaks has previously shown us what we could expect in terms of screen sizes and body size.

 – #Pixel4 = Likely between 5.6-inch and 5.8-inch display + roughly 147.0 x 68.9 x 8.2 mm (9.3 including rear camera bump)